 Almost all modern rifles either have an inbuilt (or integral) scope base or are compatible with a separate scope base.
 Don’t be intimidated if you have to buy a scope mount: You can install these accessories on almost any rifle.

 The best 1000 yard scope for you likely won’t be the same as your favorite hunting buddy’s first choice: Everyone is unique.
-However, several features are essential when you’re scoping out potentials:
+However, several features are essential when you’re scoping out potential scopes (see what we did there?):

 The glass should have an anti-fog and anti-reflective coating.
 Light transmission must be stellar to provide a clear, high-contrast visual of your prey.